Veterinary Nursing courses for 2021

-You will have already undertaken a minimum of two weeks work experience within veterinary practice and should have an understanding of what it means to be a veterinary nurse and a realistic understanding of the role at undergraduate and professional level.
+You will have already undertaken a minimum of two weeks work experience, and you should have an understanding of what it means to be a veterinary nurse and a realistic understanding of the role at undergraduate and professional level.

 How is this course taught and assessed?

 Our courses are delivered via a combination of lectures, seminars, online interactive tutorials and practical classes.

 Taught units are assessed through a variety of means including written examinations, computer-based tests, written reports and practical examinations.

 While you are working in a clinical environment your progress will be monitored through a practical competence assessment tool.